 Can I take My Meds to a Different State?

-Medical marijuana patients may face federal and local charges of transporting marijuana if they cross state lines with the drug.
+No. Medical marijuana patients may face federal and local charges of transporting marijuana if they cross state lines with the drug.
 This is true even if the states between which they are traveling allow medical marijuana.
-Should you need to travel with your marijuana, it would be best to contact the state’s Bureau of health to understand the specific laws of the state you are going, so you do not risk breaking any laws.
+Should you need to travel with your marijuana, it would be best to contact the state’s Department of Health.

-Should you have any other questions, feel free to contact us through our Facebook Page.
+Should you have any other questions, feel free to contact us directly through our Facebook page.